bdonon/powerdata-view/README.md

 Options should be specified in the `config.json` file:
 - `"problem_name"`: Name of a problem instance.
 For now, only `"PandaPowerVoltageControl"` is available.
-- `"paths_to_dataset_versions"`: Dictionary of paths to dataset versions.
+- `"dataset_versions"`: Dictionary of dataset versions.
 Keys will be used as figure titles.
+Values should be dictionaries with `"path"` and `"color"` keys.
 - `"output_dir"`: Path to an output directory.
 - `"modes`: Dictionary of modes.
   - `"focus_modes"`: List of requested focus modes.
 By default, set to `["all", "object", "snapshot"]`.